 - Nutmeg + Cloves.
 Warm spices make the punch taste extra special and inviting.
 Ground or freshly grated both work well here.

 - Stir all the punch ingredients together in a punch bowl or pitcher.
 Chill for at least 1 hour.

 - Serve in glasses with ice.
-Garnish with fruit and add a splash of sparkling water or prosecco as desired.
+Garnish as desired (see below for ideas) and add a splash of sparkling water or prosecco as desired.
 CHEERS!

 - To Store.
 Refrigerate leftover punch for up to 2 days.